Law of large numbers for the maximum of the two-dimensional Coulomb gas potential: Preliminaries

 where $\Cc_\beta$ is some constant depending only on $\beta$ introduced in the assumptions of \cite[Thm.1]{armstrong2019local}.
 Then \cite{armstrong2019local} prove the following “local laws”: \begin{lemma}[Local laws for $\EnerPts$] If $(z, \ell)$ satisfies \eqref{condiell} and the parameter $t$ is smaller than some constant depending only on $\beta$, then:

-with an implicit constant depending only on $\beta$. \end{lemma} Thus the local laws of \cite{armstrong2019local} ensure that $\FNl$ is equal to $- \frac{1}{4} n \log N$, where $n$ is the number of points in $\Dd(z, \ell)$, plus a (fluctuation) term of order $N \ell^2$ in exponential moments, and so \emph{down to the microscopic scale} $\ell \simeq N^{-1/2}$ (a {crucial} improvement over \cite{leble2017local}).
-The number of points $n$ is also of order $N \ell^2$.}
+with an implicit constant depending only on $\beta$. \end{lemma} \corT{Thus in view of the definition \eqref{def:EnerPts}, it means that in $\Dd(z, \ell)$ both the local number of points $n$ and the positive part of the local energy (up to the constant $n \log N$ term) are of order $N\ell^2$ in exponential moments}, and so \emph{down to the microscopic scale} $\ell \simeq N^{-1/2}$ (a crucial improvement over the local laws of \cite{leble2017local} which covered all mesoscopic scales).

-\begin{remark} To be specific, the statement of \cite[Theorem~1]{armstrong2019local} treats the electric energy and the number of points separately.
-They work with a different scaling so their length scale $R$ corresponds to $N^{1/2} \ell$ for us. \\ Their statement concerning the electric energy (\cite[(1.17)]{armstrong2019local}) involves the quantity $\F^{\square_R(x)}$ (their notation) which is short for $\F^{\square_R(x)}(\XN, U)$ with $U = \R^2$ as defined in \cite[(2.24)]{armstrong2019local}.
-The potential $u$ appearing there is defined in \cite[Sec.
-2.3]{armstrong2019local} but as used in the main statement of \cite{armstrong2019local} it coincides with the true potential (because, with their notation, $U = \R^2$ in this case).
-It remains to observe that Theorem 1 in \cite{armstrong2019local} states a control on $\F^{\square_R(x)}$ which can be turned into a control on the electric energy only, this is precisely the purpose of \cite[Lemma B.2]{armstrong2019local} and in particular their equation (B.8), which shows that one can indeed control the electric energy in terms of $\F^{\square_R(x)}$.
-As a last technical comment for the careful reader: note that since here $U = \R^2$ (in their notation) the various truncations $\mathsf{r}, \tilde{\mathsf{r}}, \tilde{\tilde{\mathsf{r}}}$ all coincide. \\ In \cite[Theorem~1]{armstrong2019local} there are two statements concerning the number of points, here we can use \cite[(1.18)]{armstrong2019local} which controls exponential moments of the \emph{discrepancy} (which corresponds to $\bXN \left(\Dd(z, \ell) \right) - \pi {N}\ell^2$).
-It is not hard to see that it implies (and is in fact a lot stronger than) a bound on the number of points of the form; under \eqref{condiell} and for $t$ smaller than a constant depending only on $\beta$,
+\corT{\textbf{How to read \eqref{loc_laws} from the literature.} The statement of \cite[Thm.~1]{armstrong2019local} treats the electric energy and the number of points separately, is formulated in terms of the local energy \eqref{eq:LocalEnergy} and not of its positive part only (see \eqref{def:EnerPts}), moreover the authors work with a different scaling than ours.
+We now explain how to get the statement that we want to use later, namely the estimate \eqref{loc_laws}, from the literature.\\ \textit{1.
+Number of points.} Recall that we write here $n$ for the number of points $\bXN \left(\Dd(z, \ell) \right)$.
+In \cite[Theorem~1]{armstrong2019local} there are two statements about $n$, here we can use \cite[(1.18)]{armstrong2019local} which controls exponential moments of the \emph{discrepancy} (which corresponds to $n - \pi {N}\ell^2$).
+It is not hard to see that it implies (and is in fact a lot stronger than) a bound on the number of points of the form: